roy-wink/CyOB/doc/_build/html/_sources/input-script.rst.txt

 basis_set
 	The basis set determines the set of functions that are used to represent the electronic wave function in the Hartree–Fock calculations.
-The basis set has to be a ``string``, and there are four options: ``p321``, ``p631``, ``sto3g``, ``sto6g``.
+The basis set has to be a ``string``, and there are four options: ``p321``, ``p631``, ``sto3g``, ``sto6g``. plot_show_atoms
+	This argument decides whether the plots will have labels for atoms at their respective positions.
+There are three options: ``none``, ``all`` and ``in_plane``.
+	The first two options will place no labels, or labels for all atoms, respectively.
+The final option only places labels for atoms that are placed on the xy-plane, since this is the plane of the plot.
+If do_plots is set to ``False``, this argument is disregarded.

 Atoms